andrewshamis/CPE-487/Homework_3/Readme.md

 ## Project 2: Hex Counter

-The implemented design of the circuit in Vivado is shown in the image below.
+The implemented design of the circuit in Vivado is shown in the video below.

 ![This is an image](https://github.com/Arif12467/Digital-System-Design-AIA/blob/09ef5d207eed51d7445debee9727d03425e9bd22/Assignment-3/implemented_design_1.png)

-The video below shows the Hex Counter running on the Nexys A7 board.